F1rst-Unicorn/stocks/manual/server-admin/upgrading.md

 package manager this means that the tomcat container has to be restarted after installation.

+## 3.0.0.0-1

+This version switches from MariaDB to PostgreSQL.
+To migrate your data perform the following steps:

+* Stop the tomcat application server
+* Perform the pacman upgrade
+* Setup an empty PostgreSQL database for stocks
+* Import /usr/share/stocks-server/schema.sql
+* Edit /etc/stocks-server/stocks.properties and add the new configuration options for your database instance.
+* Run /usr/lib/stocks-server/migrate-to-postgres
+* Start the tomcat application server

 ## 2.1.0.0-1

 Changes in the database model require a database migration.
 Shut down the